Application and Selection Procedures

 APA Commission on Accreditation Website

-Applicants invited to interview will be notified by email by December 4th and asked to respond with their preference for one of two interview formats (on-site or Skype).
-Interview dates are 12/18/2020, 1/8/2021, and 1/11/2021.
+Applicants invited to interview will be notified by email by December 2nd and interviews will be via Zoom.
+Links will be provided.
+Interview date is 1/13/2022.
 The format is the same for all types of interviews - rotating interview sessions with small groups of staff and interns.
-In-person interviews include tour and lunch with staff.
 Applicants are welcome to contact any staff or intern with questions.

 Questions regarding internship training at TTUSCC can be directed to Dr. Moerkbakvia e-mail or phone at 806-742-3674.